swift-server/swift-aws-lambda-runtime/readme.md

 - [Deploying your Swift Lambda functions](#deploying-your-swift-lambda-functions)
 - [Swift AWS Lambda Runtime - Design Principles](#swift-aws-lambda-runtime---design-principles)

-The Swift runtime client is [an incubated packages as part of the Swift Server Workgroup incubation process](https://www.swift.org/sswg/incubated-packages.html).
+The Swift runtime client is [incubating as part of the Swift Server Workgroup incubation process](https://www.swift.org/sswg/incubated-packages.html).
 It is an experimental package, subject to change, and intended only for evaluation purposes.

 Open [issues on GitHub for support requests](https://github.com/awslabs/swift-aws-lambda-runtime/issues).